 The Center for Civil and Human Rights (Poradna) is an NGO based in Slovakia focussed on the protection of human rights with particular emphasis on the rights of minorities and protection from discrimination.
 It has long worked on the issue of discrimination against Roma in various areas of public life.

-EPEKA Association is an organization active in the field of EU citizenship, EU values and intercultural dialogue with branches in several European countries.
+The Association EPEKA, Soc.
+Ent., is an organization active in the field of EU citizenship, EU values and intercultural dialogue with branches in several European countries.
 It has a long history of working with underprivileged social groups with both youth and adults, promoting the human rights of Roma in Slovenia.